Try This Chocolate Peanut Butter Protein Ice Cream Recipe

 Peel banana; cut into chunks.
 Place in re-sealable plastic bag; freeze for 4 hours, or until completely frozen.

-Add banana, Openfit Chocolate Plant-Based Protein Shake, almond milk, and peanut butter powder to a food processor or high-powered blender; cover.
+Add banana, Openfit Chocolate Plant-Based Nutrition Shake, almond milk, and peanut butter powder to a food processor or high-powered blender; cover.
 Pulse for 2 to 3 minutes, or until very smooth, scraping down sides as needed.
 Add more liquid, if needed, one Tbsp. at a time until desired consistency is reached.

 Divide mixture evenly between two small bowls, or store in an airtight container in freezer for up to 4 days until ready to eat.
 If frozen, set out at room temperature for 15 minutes to soften before serving.